-A great way to do this is by linking your accounts in the LearnVest Money Center, then categorizing your expenses in folders to see just how much, say, those weekly happy hours really cost you.
+That's where using a tracking tool can help.
+For those who have a LearnVest.com account, a great way to do this is by categorizing your expenses in folders to see just how much, say, those weekly happy hours really cost you.
 This is also a free, easy way to see your net worth.

 2. Know Your 50/20/30 Numbers

 Great, a budget, you say.
-But how do I know if I’m overspending, or where to cut back?
+But how do I know if I'm overspending, or where to cut back?
 Simple: Divvy up your take-home pay according to the 50/20/30 principle.
-You can do this easily in the Money Center under the budget tab.
+You can do this easily in your LearnVest.com account under the budget tab.

-You’ll be able to see how much of your paycheck should be allotted toward your essential expenses (like rent), fun lifestyle expenses (like vacations or spa treatments), and priority goals like saving or paying down debt.
+You’ll be able to see how much of your paycheck should be allotted toward your essential, fixed expenses (like rent); fun and flexible lifestyle expenses (like vacations or spa treatments); and priority goals like saving or paying down debt.
 Knowing how much you have to work with within those parameters can serve as the framework for other major money decisions for the year.